zuppler/terraform-hcloud-kubernetes/README.md

 - **Fully Declarative & Immutable:** Utilize Talos Linux for a completely declarative and immutable Kubernetes setup on Hetzner Cloud.
 - **Cross-Architecture:** Supports both AMD64 and ARM64 architectures, with integrated image upload to Hetzner Cloud.
 - **High Availability:** Configured for production-grade high availability, ensuring consistent and reliable system performance.
+- **Distributed Storage:** Implements Longhorn for cloud-native block storage with snapshotting and automatic replica rebuilding.
 - **Autoscaling:** Includes Cluster Autoscaler to dynamically adjust node counts based on workload demands, optimizing resource allocation.
 - **Plug-and-Play Kubernetes:** Equipped with an optional Ingress Controller and Cert Manager, facilitating rapid workload deployment.
 - **Dual-Stack Ingress:** Employs Hetzner Load Balancers with Proxy Protocol to efficiently route both IPv4 and IPv6 traffic to the Ingress Controller.